plazas/bf_hxrg_ppl/README.md

 Uses GalSim to produce a simulated 2k by 2k scene with a grid of point sources.
 The number of spots depends on the size of their individual postage stamps; this can be chaged at the beginning of the code.
 As input, the code reads the PPL PSF model file provided by Chaz (`chazPSF_lamda1_cd3_f11_pix1_noboxcar.fits`).
 The FITS image will be saved in a direcotry called "output".
 You can change this in the variable `file_name`.
 To change the placement of the sources, modify the variable offset as neede (e.g., offset=(ud(), ud()) for random offsets or offset=(0.0, 0.0) for sources perfectly located at the center of the pixel).
 The simulated scene will be used by the code `hxrg_simulator.py` to produce simulated ramps.

 ## Code: hxrg_simulator.py
-Originally written by Chaz Shapiro.
+Originally written by Dr. Chaz Shapiro.
 This version has small modifications to add BF (from the Power Law model in GalSim) and IPC.
 Uses as input the image created with `sim.py`.